MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/security-compliance-overview.md

 ## Compliance

 Teams has a wide range of information to help you with compliance areas, including communication compliance for channels, chats, and attachments, retention policies, Data Loss Protection (DLP), eDiscovery and legal hold for channels, chats and files, audit log search, as well as mobile application management with Microsoft Intune.
-We've provided some information on all these topics below, and you can go to the [Microsoft 365 compliance center](https://compliance.microsoft.com) or [Office 365 Security & Compliance Center](https://protection.microsoft.com) to manage these settings.
+We've provided some information on all these topics below, and you can go to the [Microsoft 365 Compliance Center](https://compliance.microsoft.com) to manage these settings.

 ### Information Barriers